-BREASTFEEDING WOMEN CODE PRIORITY 602 BREASTFEEDING COMPLICATIONS OR POTENTIAL COMPLICATIONS I A breastfeeding woman with any of the following complications or potential complications for breastfeeding. a) severe breast engorgement b) recurrent plugged ducts c) mastitis d) flat or inverted nipples e) cracked, bleeding or severely sore nipples f) age ≥ 40 years g) failure of milk to come in by 4 days postpartum h) tandem nursing (nursing two siblings who are not twins) Document: Complications or potential complications in the participant's health record.
+BREASTFEEDING WOMEN CODE PRIORITY 602 BREASTFEEDING COMPLICATIONS OR POTENTIAL COMPLICATIONS ı A breastfeeding woman with any of the following complications or potential complications for breastfeeding. a) severe breast engorgement b) recurrent plugged ducts c) mastitis d) flat or inverted nipples e) cracked, bleeding or severely sore nipples f) age ≥ 40 years g) failure of milk to come in by 4 days postpartum h) tandem nursing (nursing two siblings who are not twins) Document: Complications or potential complications in the participant's health record.
 High Risk: Refer to or provide the mother with appropriate breastfeeding counseling.
 801 HOMELESSNESS IV Homelessness as defined in the Special Populations Section of the Georgia WIC Program Procedures Manual.
 802 MIGRANCY IV Migrancy as defined in the Special Population Section of the Georgia WIC Program Procedures Manual.
 901 RECIPIENT OF ABUSE IV Battering within past 6 months as self-reported, or as documented by a social worker, health care provider or on other appropriate documents, or as reported through consultation with a social worker, health care provider or other appropriate personnel.
 Battering refers to violent assaults on women.

-BREASTFEEDING WOMEN CODE PRIORITY 902 BREASTFEEDING WOMAN WITH LIMITED ABILITY TO MAKE FEEDING DECISIONS AND/OR PREPARE FOOD IV Woman who is assessed to have limited ability to make appropriate feeding decisions and/or prepare food.
-Examples may include: mental disability / delay and/or mental illness such as clinical depression (diagnosed by a physician or licensed psychologist) physical disability which restricts or limits food preparation abilities current use of or history of abusing alcohol or other drugs Document: The women's specific limited abilities in the participant's health record.
-903 Foster Care IV Entering the foster care system during the previous six months or moving from one foster care home to another foster care home during the previous six months.
-904 ENVIRONMENTAL TOBACCO SMOKE EXPOSURE I Environmental tobacco smoke (ETS) exposure is defined as exposure to smoke from tobacco products inside the home.
+BREASTFEEDING WOMEN CODE PRIORITY 902 BREASTFEEDING WOMAN WITH LIMITED ABILITY TO MAKE APPROPRIATE FEEDING DECISIONS AND/OR PREPARE FOOD IV Woman who is assessed to have a limited ability to make appropriate feeding decisions and/or prepare food.
+Examples include, but are not limited to: Documentation or self-report of misuse of alcohol, use of illegal substances, use of marijuana or misuse of prescription medications.
+Mental illness, including clinical depression diagnosed, documented, or reported by a physician or psychologist or someone working under a physician's orders, or as self-reported by applicant/participant.
+Intellectual disability diagnosed, documented, or reported by a physician of psychologist of someone working under a physician's orders, or as self-reported by the participant.
+Physical disability to a degree which limits food preparation abilities. < 17 years of age Document: The women's specific limited abilities in the participant's health record.
+903 FOSTER CARE Entering the foster care system during the previous six months or moving from one foster care home to another foster care home during the previous six months.
+IV 904 ENVIRONMENTAL TOBACCO SMOKE EXPOSURE I Environmental Tobacco Smoke (ETS) exposure is defined as exposure to smoke from tobacco products inside the home.